yangyju/yangyju.github.com/_posts/2017-10-20-Notes-on-OpenCV-Android-Samples.md

 title: " Notes on OpenCV-Android-Samples"
 ---
 *I am sorry, English is not my native language.
-I just write down the problems I met and the solutions I used*
+I just write down the problems I met and the solutions I used.*

 **notes**